HanWax/so_close/README.md

 Zoe's contribution
 ---------------
-I focussed on the timeline comparison algorithm with Charlie and Edward.
+I focussed on the timeline comparison algorithm with [Charlie Redwood](https://github.com/M-E-T-H-O-Dman) and [Edward Andress](https://github.com/EdwardAndress).
 I followed it through from exploring how to compare the data, to the final TDD'd and nice version in this rails app.
 A finer explanation of the algorithm and the challenges we faced is on the README in the [exploratory code](https://github.com/zoeabryant/ma-final-examples).

 Next steps